-- 8.1 Where the relevant period of paid Sick Leave has been exhausted, a teacher: - Who is a member of a pre-existing pension scheme, with a minimum of 5 years' service (in a pensionable position either in a whole-time or part-time capacity) at the end of the period of paid Sick Leave, may be granted TRR subject to certain conditions.
-(Pre-existing schemes are the statutory teachers' pension scheme that apply to teachers whose pensionable service commenced before 1 January 2013 and those who resumed teaching after that date following a break in public service employment of not more than 26 weeks). - Who is a member of the Single Public Service Pension Scheme and has completed the 2 year vesting period (in a pensionable position either in a whole-time or part-time capacity) at the end of the period of paid Sick Leave, may be granted TRR subject to certain conditions.
+- 8.1 Where the relevant period of paid Sick Leave has been exhausted, an SNA: - Who is a member of a pre-existing pension scheme, with a minimum of 5 years' service (in a pensionable position either in a whole-time or part-time capacity) at the end of the period of paid Sick Leave, may be granted TRR subject to certain conditions. - Who is a member of the Single Public Service Pension Scheme and has completed the 2 year vesting period (in a pensionable position either in a whole-time or part-time capacity) at the end of the period of paid Sick Leave, may be granted TRR subject to certain conditions.